RocketChat/docs-old/guides/omnichannel/custom-fields.md

 * **Type**: Choose the input type (`Input/Select`) of the field
 * **Default value**: Set the default value of the field
 * **Options**: Comma-separated list used to select a pre-configured value.
 Spaces between elements are not accepted.
-* **Public**: Set it Public this will be displayed in external applications, such as Livechat
+* **Public**: Set it Public this will be displayed in external applications, such as Live Chat

-When a custom field is created and made public, any value supplied in that field is available on the [Livechat agent's](agents.md) side.
+When a custom field is created and made public, any value supplied in that field is available on the [Live Chat agent's](agents.md) side.

 ## Edit Omnichannel Custom Field